LawleyClasses/230-spring2017/weekly_materials/week6/week6Exercise.md

 We also want the subheading to be centered, so it needs the class for centering, and we don't want it to use a light weight of the typeface.
 We also want to use the section class, to add a little extra space above and below.
 Because the options for modifying text weight aren't well documented on the Materialize site, here's the code you need: `<h5 class="center light section">`

 (Note: I based this tutorial on an existing Materialize template, which really didn't do a great job with semantic structure; the page really shouldn't jump from h1 to h5!
-But since our focus in this exercise is on formatting, and I wanted to get this to you on time, I didn't add new style information in order to fix those semantic and accessibility issues.)
+But since our focus in this exercise is on formatting, and I wanted to get this to you on time, I didn't rewrite the HTML to address those semantic and accessibility issues.)

 ## Using the Grid